ardijanr/ContiniousDeploymetService/README.md

 Written in actix web

-Checks if the branch has a new commit and trigger docker-compose in the /home/deploy directory.
+Checks if the branch has a new commit and triggers docker-compose in the /home/deploy directory.